Juggling Multiple Board Positions

 Don’t be concerned if you’ve spent your career working in one sector, but the company whose board you’re on is in an unrelated sector.
-The reality is that most companies want experience from outside their own sector and independent judgement.
-A bank would look at banking executives for specialised expertise.
+The reality is that most companies want experience from outside their own sector and independent judgment.
+A bank would look at banking executives for specialized expertise.
 What you have to offer is broader, fresh perspective and a new way of looking at challenges.

 RESOURCES AND MINDSETS TO SUCCEED

 I read several newspapers and periodicals online to keep up with the flow of information.
 If you’re already widely engaged across various boards, those are sources of information in themselves!
 My wife recently counted my declarations of interest in Parliament and found that I held 28 different positions – including non-profits, or as a trustee for think tanks or charities.
 Those are 28 different sources of information that come together and provide a rich bank of information.

 In terms of mindset, you need to keep yourself alert and ready to embrace learning, even until the very last minute.
 It certainly isn’t everyone’s cup of tea.
 If you want to slow down and take a break from your already busy life, then taking on several board positions isn’t for you.
 However, if you want to remain engaged and keep your mind busy tackling the various challenges that these companies face, then go ahead and take it on.
 Make sure that you’re adding value and are able to commit to every additional position you hold.